Upcoming Webinars

 Jenny, Marshall, CPPO, CPPM

 When I started in procurement, I didn't realize I was continuing a family tradition.
-My dad worked as a contracts and pricing officer for Northrop Grumman, even presenting classified work to Dick Cheney during the B2 stealth bomber program (I didn’t even learn about that or realize just how big a deal that was until much, much later).
-It took me a few years to finally realize I was essentially doing the same work as my dad, just in the public sector.
+My dad worked as a contracts and pricing officer for a defense contractor, even presenting classified work to Dick Cheney when he was Secretary of Defense.
+I didn’t even learn about that or realize just how big a deal that was until much, much later when Dad was finally allowed to share more details about his work with me and Mom.
+So, it took me a few years to finally realize I was essentially doing the same work as my father, just in the public sector.
 I loved talking shop with him until his passing in 2009.

-As the sole procurement and contracts professional at Florida Housing, I've learned that networking is crucial.
+As the sole procurement and contracts professional at Florida Housing, I've learned that networking is crucial to stay on top of trends and best practices.
 That's why NIGP Forum has become essential to my professional development.
-I joined NIGP about 10 years ago, and my first Forum in 2018 was a game-changer.
+I joined NIGP about 11 years ago, and my first Forum in 2018 was a game-changer.

 I'll be honest – Forum was overwhelming at first.
 But that's okay.
 In fact, I'd tell any first timer not to be afraid of feeling overwhelmed.
 NIGP Forum is deliberately designed to support newcomers and deliver insights and education for professionals at all career stages, and you deserve to be there.